gitgroch/fred-herzog/README.md

 ### **Header Navigation Menus**

-The website employs two header navigation menus:
+- The website employs two header navigation menus that include all front facing pages on the website.
+The navigation menus are fully responsive and change styles depending on the screen size.
+- The menus allow the user to easily navigate across the website, discouraging the use of browser back button.

 **Desktops and larger screens:**